May 31, 2018

 Boahene and colleagues developed a multivector gracilis muscle flap, aiming to replace as many muscles as possible to recreate normalcy.
 First, they study a patient’s face, noting the angle of the smile on the nonparalyzed side, how many teeth show, and the drape of the lips, studying the vectors needed to create a fuller smile.

 Share Fast Facts

-A recent study published in @JAMAFacial shows how Johns Hopkins plastic surgeon Kofi Boahene & colleagues developed a multivector gracilis muscle flap to improve #FacialParalysis outcomes.
+A study published in @JAMAFacial shows how Johns Hopkins facial plastic surgeon Kofi Boahene & colleagues developed a multivector gracilis muscle flap to improve #FacialParalysis outcomes.
 Click to Tweet

 During the four-to-six-hour procedure, surgeons take a 3-4 cm by 10-11 cm section of gracilis muscle and tease it apart into two to three smaller strips.
 They lift the skin of the face and cheek from the front of the ear to the lip, and insert the muscle in two to three directions at the corner of the mouth or upper lip to the cheek and eyelid.
 The muscle is then connected to blood vessels, and sutures are placed around the lip in the vectors surgeons want the muscles to move.
 Once the positioning is good and muscle tension is adjusted, surgeons place additional sutures to hold the transplanted muscle in place and, under the microscope, connect blood vessels in the muscle to blood vessels in the neck, then connect nerves to the muscle that will stimulate it to move.
 Incisions are hidden in the hairline or the crease next to the ear.